-Evaluate your Streams usage - Amazon DynamoDB
+Evaluate your DynamoDB streams usage - Amazon DynamoDB

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Evaluate your Streams usage
+Evaluate your DynamoDB streams usage

 This section provides an overview of how to evaluate your DynamoDB Streams usage.
 There are certain usage patterns which are not optimal for DynamoDB, and they allow room for optimization from both a performance and cost perspective.